telerik/maui-docs/knowledge-base/listview-cross-orientation-nesting.md

     </ContentPage>
     ```

-    >note Notice that we're subscribing to the inner ListView's **BindingContextChanged** event.
-This is used to set the `KanbanItem`'s **ListViewHost** property, which is what enables programmatical scrolling of the inner list.
-In a real-world project, you will want to set the with a WeakReference to avoid memory leaks, or a better approach is to wrap the DataTemplate contents into a custom control where you have more control over the lifecycle.
+> Notice that you're subscribing to the inner ListView's `BindingContextChanged` event.
+This is used to set the `KanbanItem`'s `ListViewHost` property, which is what enables programmatical scrolling of the inner list.
+In a real-world project, you will want to set the with a `WeakReference` to avoid memory leaks, or a better approach is to wrap the `DataTemplate` contents into a custom control where you have more control over the lifecycle.

 5. Finally, in the view's code behind, we'll:
    1. Set the view's `BindingContext` to a new instance of `MainViewModel`.